Do I need to complete a tax return?

 Most people in the UK pay all their tax at source, for example, through PAYE if they are employed, and are not required to file a tax return.
 So Self Assessment does not affect everyone and you will normally only need to complete a form if your tax affairs are complicated in some way, or if you have untaxed income that cannot be taxed through your PAYE tax code.

 Also, if HMRC send you a tax return to complete or, more likely, a notice requiring you to complete a tax return, then you must do so (unless it can be withdrawn).
-HMRC may send you a tax return to complete, where they want to collect an underpayment of tax that has arisen.
+HMRC may send you a tax return to complete, where they want to collect an underpayment of tax that has arisen, for example.

 Most underpayments are collected by amending the taxpayer's tax code but where this is not possible (for example because it would cause hardship or where the taxpayer is no longer employed) HMRC will ask for voluntary payment.
 Where voluntary payment is not made, HMRC will issue tax returns to collect the underpayment, as this is the only way in which they can legally enforce the debt.